amlacommerce/znode-docs/docs/quickstart-guide/publishing-with-visual-studio/README.md

 # Publishing with Visual Studio (Optional)

-Visual Studio has a built in `Publish` functionality to help build, and optionally, deploy the application to a site on an IIS server.
-This document is not meant to teach how the Publish funtionality itself works, but rather, show how Znode can be published to folders, ZIP-ed, copied to a server, and un-ZIP-ed to IIS sites at a high level.
-A better long term solution would be to publish directly to a remote IIS server, or, setup a full CI/CD pipeline.
+Visual Studio has a built in `Publish` feature to help build, and optionally, deploy the application to sites on an IIS server.
+This document is not meant to teach how the Publish funtionality itself works, but rather, show an example of how Znode can be published to folders, ZIP-ed, copied to a server, and un-ZIP-ed to IIS sites at a high level.

+A more ideal long term solution would be to publish directly to a remote IIS server, or, setup a full CI/CD pipeline, but that is outside the scope of this document.

 As mentioned, general .NET training is not within the scope of the Znode Docs.
 To learn more about Visual Studio's Publish feature in general, their [Publish Tutorial](https://docs.microsoft.com/en-us/visualstudio/deployment/tutorial-import-publish-settings-iis?view=vs-2019) may be a good place to start.